freakydude/klipper-serial-btt/README.md

 In general this code should work for any of these displays an may need additional changes here - but I cant test that.
 Feel free to help us with further improvements.
 General oriented pull requests are welcome.

+## Intro and more details

-See my blog [https://blog.freakydu.de/](https://blog.freakydu.de/) for more details and news.
+See my blog [Use your TouchScreen with Klipper on Sidewinder X2](https://blog.freakydu.de/posts/2023-03-23-use_bigtreetech_touchscreenfirmware_with_klipper_on_sidewinder_x2/) for more details and news.

 ## State